High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Fisher forecasts

-We repeat the analysis detailed above including two new parameters describing the equation of state of dark energy following the CPL parametrization: $w_0$ and $w_{\rm a}$.
-We show in Fig.~\ref{fig:margerr_desi_euclid_wcdm} the improvement on the marginalised uncertainties of the ARF with respect to angular galaxy clustering alone.
+We repeat the analysis detailed above including two new parameters describing the equation of state of dark energy following the CPL parametrisation: $w_0$ and $w_{\rm a}$.
+In Fig.~\ref{fig:margerr_desi_euclid_wcdm}, we show the improvement on the marginalised uncertainties of the ARF with respect to angular galaxy clustering alone.
 We see that \Dz improves the constraints by $20\,\%$ to $50\,\%$ on this set of free \wcdm parameters, for both surveys.
 The combined analysis \Dgz reduces the uncertainties by at least $50\,\%$ and up to $80\,\%$ for $\Omega_{\rm m}$, $\sigma_8$, $w_0$ and $w_{\rm a}$.
+The error ellipses are given in the appendix in Fig.~\ref{fig:ellipses_w0wa} for the DESI-like and \Euclid-like experiments, displaying a pattern similar to what was found for \lcdm, together with the correlation matrices (Fig.~\ref{fig:param_corr_w0wa_desi}).